vikash308/StayHub/readme.md

-# 🌍 WanderLust
+# 🌍 StayHub

-WanderLust is a full-stack web application for exploring and booking holiday stays.
+StayHub is a full-stack web application for exploring and booking holiday stays.
 It allows users to browse property listings, add reviews, and manage CRUD operations in a secure and user-friendly way.

 [🚀 Live Demo](https://wanderlust-umhc.onrender.com)